SeaJag/webScan/README.md

 WebScan is a web application scanner searching for common security vulnerabilities as SQL injections, XSS flaws, and LFI injection.
 WebScan Generate a PDF report showing the vulnerability (the input) as well and the recommendations for patching the vulnerabilities.

-# Fonctionnement du programme :

-- Input : Takes as parameter a link
-- Output : Reporting with vulnerabilities and recommendations

 # Requirement
-Before anythinge else we will install docker at your machine.
+Before anythinge else you have to install docker at your machine.
+(Go check Dockerfile)

 [Install docker desktop on Ubuntu](https://docs.docker.com/desktop/install/ubuntu)